 As it turns out, you can burn pretty much anything that was once a tree.
 That means that you can get wood from countless different sources out there.
 Lumber for firewood works just fine in a pinch, but you always need to be careful of what kind of lumber you’re planning on burning.
 Anything pressure treated or stained/painted is an absolute no-go because the chemicals used in these treatments are toxic.
 When you burn treated lumber, you release those chemicals into the air, and that can be incredibly dangerous to your health.

 If the wood you’re planning to burn isn’t pressure treated or stained in any way that gives it a distinctly unnatural coloration, then you’re good to go.
 Ideally you know what wood you have, but as long as you follow this rule of thumb then you shouldn’t run into too much trouble.

 You will also want to consider seasoning your wood.
-Seasoning is a term used to describe firewood that has been properly dried.
-You should be seasoning your firewood for at least a few months before using it in your fireplace, though some wood varieties can burn just fine without being seasoned.
+Seasoning is a term used to describe woods for fireplaces that has been properly dried.
+You should be seasoning your firewood in a rack for at least a few months before using it in your fireplace, though some wood varieties can burn just fine without being seasoned.

 Softwood, on the other hand, has more room for liquid because it’s less dense, which also means there’s less to burn.
 So, it’s not as long lasting.
 But don’t count them out just yet!
 Since hardwoods are generally considered the higher quality wood, they tend to be more expensive.
 Softwood may not burn as long or as well, but they’re less expensive, making them a more cost-effective option.
 Not to mention the fact that softwood burning quicker may be to your advantage, depending on how long you want a fire to last.
 It’s also easier to ignite and get your fire started than hardwood.